NAME

 DESCRIPTION

-It initializes the object, calls its constructor (if it exists), and then returns a pointer to the object.
+It initializes the object, and calls its constructor (if it exists).
+The directive expands to the address of the newly created object.

 EXAMPLE